Skip to content

 Stateful app

-In this case we will add the pattern of shopping cart.
-If we apply the same architecture as before, at each interaction of the user, it is possible the traffic will be sent to another EC2 instance that started to process the shopping cart.
-Using ELB with stickiness will help to keep the traffic to the same EC2, but in case of EC2 failure we still loose the cart.
-An alternate is to use user cookies to keep the cart at each interaction.
-It is back to a stateless app as state is managed by client and cookie.
-For security reason the app needs to validate the cookie content. cookie has a limit of 4K data.
+For stateful app, often architects use the concept of shopping card, where at each interaction of the user, it is possible the traffic would be sent to another EC2 instance that the one which started to process the shopping cart.
+Using ELB with stickiness will help to keep the traffic to the same EC2, but in case of EC2 failure we still loose the cart data.
+An alternate is to use, user's cookies to keep the whole cart at each interaction.
+This approach looks like a stateless app as state is managed by client and the cookie.
+For security reason the app needs to validate the cookie content.
+Cookie has a limit of 4K data.

-Another solution is to keep session data into an elastic cache, like Redis, and use the sessionId as key and persisted in a user cookie.
+Another solution is to keep session data into an elastic cache, like Redis, and use the sessionId as key, persisted in a user's cookie.
 So EC2 managing the interaction can get the cart data from the cache using the sessionID.
 It can be enhanced with a RDS to keep user data.
 Which can also support the CQRS pattern with read replicas.
-Cache can be update with data from RDS so if the user is requesting data in session, it hits the cache.
+Cache can be updated with data from RDS so if the user is requesting data within an active session, it hits the cache.

 9

-Cache and database are set on multi AZ, as well as EC2 instance and load balancer, all to support disaster.
-Security groups need to be defined to get all traffic to the ELB and limited traffic between ELB and EC2 and between EC2 and cache and EC2 and DB.
+Cache and database are set on multi AZ, as well as the EC2 instances and load balancers, all to support higher availability.
+Security groups need to be defined to get all traffic to the ELB and limited traffic between ELB and EC2 and between EC2 and the cache or between EC2 and the DataBase.

-Another example of stateful app is the ones using image stored on disk.
-In this case EC2 EBS volume will work only for one app instance, but for multi app scaling out, we need to have a Elastic FS which can be Multi AZ too.
+Another example of stateful app is the one using image stored on disk.
+In this case EC2 EBS volume will work only for one app instance, but for multi app scaling out, we need to have a Elastic FS which shpuld be Multi AZ too.

 Deploying app